The Best Marinade for Chicken Drumsticks

 Step 2: Marinate the Chicken

-What properly marinated chicken looks like: after 8+ hours, the skin will have taken on a slightly orange-tinged color from the paprika and will look slightly glossy from the oil.
-The flesh side (if any skin has pulled back) will look a touch firmer and more opaque than raw chicken — that’s the acid doing its mild tenderizing work on the surface.
+What chicken properly marinated looks like: The chicken skin’s color will show slight orange sheen from the oil, and after more than 8+ hours, it will start to develop a slight gloss finish from the oil.
+The flesh side (if any skin has pulled back) will appear firmer and more opaque than the raw chicken — that’s the acid doing its mild tenderizing work on the surface.\ As for the marinade in the bag, it will likely deepen to an amber-orange color, and it’s normal for there to be some foamy scum from the beer.

 Step 3: Prep the Grill